juanmc2005/ContinualNLU/README.md

 Joint Transfer results can be obtained after running both monolingual and multilingual experiments.

-To train the model on one language only (monolingual), set the `train.languages` parameters in the config file as a list with only one string denoting the language you chose.
+To train the model on one language only (monolingual), set the `train.languages` parameter in the config file as a list with only one string denoting the language you chose.

 E.g. to train the model on the English data: (excerpt from the config file)